AlphaGenes/AlphaPlantImpute2/README.md

 ## User guide

-See `alphaplantimpute2.pdf`
+See `alphaplantimpute2.pdf` in this repository.

 ## Build instructions

 Run the following to build the Python wheel and user guide.
-You will need an installation of Latex (https://www.latex-project.org/get) to build the user guide.
+You will need an installation of [LaTex](https://www.latex-project.org/get) to build the user guide.

     git clone git@github.com:AlphaGenes/AlphaPlantImpute2.git
     git submodule init